MASSACHUSETTS RULE – THE OLD IS NEW AGAIN

 I have no reason to suspect that Pete and Bryan objected to the nature of the development, or what all of those people needing “affordable housing” might do to their property value.
 But they were mightily unhappy that regrading or excavation could to their trees, and they sought to get the zoning board’s approval withdrawn.

 Sorry, the court said to Pete and Bryan.
 This being Massachusetts, the Massachusetts Rule reigns supreme.
-The Developer had the right to do with his property as he wished, even if it cut or affected tree roots that had encroached on the its land.
-Strangely, the Court seems to have engrafted a specific intent requirement on the Developer.
-The Developer could cut roots or change the grade (which would bury the roots too deep in the soil), even if the Developer knew it would kill the trees.
-The only limitation is that the Developer could not do so with the intent to kill the trees.
+The developer had the right to do with his property as he wished, even if it cut or affected tree roots that had encroached on his land.
+Strangely, the Court seems to have engrafted a specific intent requirement on the developer.
+He could cut roots or change the grade (which would bury the roots too deep in the soil), even if he knew it would kill the trees.
+The only limitation is that he could not do so with the intent to kill the trees.

 Come again?
 I have read Michalson v.
 Nutting repeatedly without being able to find scienter anywhere in the ruling.
-What you do as a landowner to exercise your self-help rights under the Massachusetts Rule is somehow regulated by the purity of your motives?
+Is the Court saying that what you do as a landowner to exercise your self-help rights under the Massachusetts Rule is somehow regulated by the purity of your motives?
 Outside of the obvious difficulty in proving what the landowner intended to accomplish in any given act on his or her property, what does motive have to do with the reasonableness of an act?

-Peter Kirk and Bryan Johnson own land that abut the property to the south and north of the Developer property, respectively.
-They complained to the Board that the Developer’s stormwater system would not handle the stormwater flow onto its property, resulting in flooding on their land.
+Peter Kirk and Bryan Johnson owned land that abutted the developer’s property on the south and north respectively.
+They complained to the Board that the developer’s stormwater system would not handle the stormwater flow onto its property, resulting in flooding on their land.
 Additionally, Pete and Bryan argued that the housing development would harm or even kill trees that straddle the boundary or are on their properties.
 When the Board disagreed, they sued.

 The Court admitted there was “no bright line delineating what unilateral actions regarding a shared tree are or are not permitted.”
 To be sure, a property owner cannot act to intentionally destroy a shared tree without the consent of the others who share an ownership interest therein.
 Yet, the growth of roots and branches into a neighbor’s land, the Court said, “no matter how essential to a tree’s survival, cannot vest in the tree’s owner some indomitable nonpossessory interest in the space the tree occupies.”

-Here, the Developer did not want to remove the trees.
-As a matter of law, the Court ruled, the Developer would be entirely within its rights to pursue the project even if it has the effect of harming some of the trees’ roots.
-With respect to trees situated entirely on Pete’s or Bryan’s property, the Massachusetts Rule provides that the Developer has an unfettered right to cut the roots and branches of such trees back to the property line.
-With respect to the trees situated on shared property lines, the Court held, the Developer similarly has the right to cut roots and branches situated on the Developer property.
-The only limitation is that the Developer may not do so with the intent of killing those trees.
+Here, the developer did not want to remove the trees.
+As a matter of law, the Court ruled, the developer would be entirely within his rights to pursue the project even if it has the effect of harming some of the trees’ roots.
+With respect to trees situated entirely on Pete’s or Bryan’s property, the Massachusetts Rule provides that the developer has an unfettered right to cut the roots and branches of such trees back to the property line.
+With respect to the trees situated on shared property lines, the Court held, the developer similarly has the right to cut roots and branches situated on the developer’s property.
+The only limitation is that the developer may not do so with the intent of killing those trees.

 The Court found that the expert testimony made it clear that some level of activity within the area immediately surrounding the trunks of the trees could have the effect of killing them.
 “However,” the Court noted, “the testimony does not speak to where the roots of the… trees are actually located or what harms to the trees are certain or even reasonably certain… Here, where the applicable law makes it doubtful that [Pete and Bryan] have a claim to demand any protections for [their] trees, the level of speculation in the resulting harms renders these risks too remote to bear on whether the Board’s Decision was improper.